wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
 = 5.0.+ =
+* 5.0.9.1 / Meta: A few minor tweaks and fixes.
+* 5.0.9.1 / Meta: keywords will not be present in the title; keywords will not be html elements; list of words to ignore improved.
+* 5.0.9.1 / Meta: keywords no longer based on tags present (I just wasn't happy with the results that this approach was producing).
-* 5.0.9 / Meta: hotfixed string comparison for tag -> most used word.
+* 5.0.9.0 / Meta: hotfixed string comparison for tag -> most used word.
-* 5.0.8 / Meta: Compare the tags of the post against the content of the post, filter out commonly used words, and determine the focus word of the post.
+* 5.0.8.0 / Meta: Compare the tags of the post against the content of the post, filter out commonly used words, and determine the focus word of the post.
-* 5.0.8 / Meta: Canonical link taken out of header og/meta elements as this should be handled on a theme level.
+* 5.0.8.0 / Meta: Canonical link taken out of header og/meta elements as this should be handled on a theme level.
-* 5.0.8 / Meta: moves scripts to the footer (in a way that doesn't interfere with other scripts being called by certain modules)
+* 5.0.8.0 / Meta: moves scripts to the footer (in a way that doesn't interfere with other scripts being called by certain modules)
-* 5.0.7 / Hotfix for Twitter (author).
+* 5.0.7.0 / Hotfix for Twitter (author).
-* 5.0.6 / Hotfix for author count logic.
+* 5.0.6.0 / Hotfix for author count logic.
-* 5.0.5 / Meta disables author archives if there is only a single author with posts; disables date based archives as well.
+* 5.0.5.0 / Meta disables author archives if there is only a single author with posts; disables date based archives as well.
-* 5.0.5 / Meta noarchive/nofollows 404s and archive pages.
+* 5.0.5.0 / Meta noarchive/nofollows 404s and archive pages.
-* 5.0.5 / Appends "Post title" via "Site title" with link-backs to your feeds.
+* 5.0.5.0 / Appends "Post title" via "Site title" with link-backs to your feeds.
-* 5.0.5 / Meta embeds Open Graph (og:) protocol tags on all posts, pages, and portions of the site.
+* 5.0.5.0 / Meta embeds Open Graph (og:) protocol tags on all posts, pages, and portions of the site.
-* 5.0.4 / Hotfix.
+* 5.0.4.0 / Hotfix.
-* 5.0.2 / Improved keyword generation for the Meta module.
+* 5.0.2.0 / Improved keyword generation for the Meta module.
 It will now ignore numbers, anything inside of pre /pre, and any [shortcode] codes.
-* 5.0.1 / Better output filtering on Reviews.
+* 5.0.1.0 / Better output filtering on Reviews.
-* 5.0.1 / Add Twitter username field to profile field for use in meta, keywords and site Twitter username to general settings.
+* 5.0.1.0 / Add Twitter username field to profile field for use in meta, keywords and site Twitter username to general settings.
-* 5.0.1 / Enable Meta keywords, description, and other meta properties (like og:title,og:image,og:description, and so-forth) automatically for posts and pages.
+* 5.0.1.0 / Enable Meta keywords, description, and other meta properties (like og:title,og:image,og:description, and so-forth) automatically for posts and pages.
-* 5.0.1 / Lazy Load added; automatically converts (for those with javascript enabled) images in posts (added via gallery - single or multiple) to be loaded via Lazy Load, decreasing page load times.
+* 5.0.1.0 / Lazy Load added; automatically converts (for those with javascript enabled) images in posts (added via gallery - single or multiple) to be loaded via Lazy Load, decreasing page load times.
-* 5.0.0 / Exclude installation bug fix.
+* 5.0.0.0 / Exclude installation bug fix.
-* 5.0.0 / Further code cleanup on remaining files that weren't previously cleaned up in the 4.0.+ series.
+* 5.0.0.0 / Further code cleanup on remaining files that weren't previously cleaned up in the 4.0.+ series.
-* 5.0.0 / Install procedures (activate all, deactivate all, reset, nuke) corrected.
+* 5.0.0.0 / Install procedures (activate all, deactivate all, reset, nuke) corrected.
-* 5.0.0 / Module settings pages have had their CSS altered to be more uniform.
+* 5.0.0.0 / Module settings pages have had their CSS altered to be more uniform.

 = 4.0.+ =
 * 4.0.9.1 / CSS fixed